-The bank protection will require varying degrees of maintenance, depending upon location, degree and frequency of exposure to attack by stream flow or wave action, as well as frost action, weathering processes, and possible dislodgement by foot traffic, floating logs, ice or debris.
+The bank protection will require varying degrees of maintenance, depending upon location and degree, and frequency of exposure to attack by stream flow or wave action, as well as frost action and weathering processes, and possible dislodgement by foot traffic, floating logs, ice or debris.

 - 4.2.1 Maintenance personnel should acquaint themselves with the areas where bank protection has been constructed and be aware of critical locations where impingement of high wave action and high velocity flows is most acute. - 4.2.2 The bank protection works should be thoroughly inspected after the winter high tide period, during the summer low tide period and during the summer high tide period.
-The need for repair, strenghtening or extension should be determined to permit completion of required work before the next high tide period.
-Subsequent inspection during the dry season should be made to check earlier observations.
-During the inspections attention should be given to:
+The need for repair, strengthening or extension should be determined to permit completion of required work before the next high tide period.
+Subsequent inspection during the low tide should be made to check earlier observations.
+During the inspections attention should be given to: - a. possible dislodgement or loss of material from the protective layer; - b. possible slumping; - c. possible development of holes which may allow displacement or loss of filters or backing material; - d. deterioration of rock particles by weathering and/or abrasion; - e. possible damage to timber groins.

-- a. possible dislodgement or loss of material from the protective layer; - b. possible slumping; - c. possible development of holes which may allow displacement or loss of filters or backing material; - d. deterioration of rock particles by weathering and/or abrasion. - 4.2.3 Routine maintenance of the cobblestone and rip-rap layer to design top elevation and required thickness could best be accomplished by using a backhoe (hydraulic excavator) or clamshell, particularly where additional rock is required at the toe of the bank. - 4.2.4 Where severe erosion has occurred or is occurring at points of concentrated attack, redesign of protection should be undertaken before permanent repairs are effected.
+- 4.2.3 Routine maintenance of the cobblestone and rip-rap layer to design top elevation and required thickness could best be accomplished by using a backhoe (hydraulic excavator) or clamshell, particularly where additional rock is required at the toe of the bank. - 4.2.3 Routine maintenance shall be carried out to repair any damage to the timber groins.
+Broken timbers and piles shall be replaced.
+Corroded or damaged connecting bolts shall be replaced. - 4.2.4 Prior to the summer season the rip-rap dislodged from the bank protection shall be removed from the recreational beach and put back into the bank protection. - 4.2.6 Where severe erosion has occurred or is occurring at points of concentrated attack, redesign of protection should be undertaken before permanent repairs are effected.